 Follow the bolts up and then trending right into the large corner above.
 From here the crack protects well straight up to the anchor.

 4. A Man More Eviler Than Skeletor M8 or 5.12a, 15m (Established: Alex Geary, Mike Mariash, 2014.
 FFA: Fred Giroux 2015)

 Gear: 10 Bolts (sport)

 Follow bolts up the face 5m left of Westside Is Da Best.
-Please be aware of the power-lines if you throw your rope to rappel, a better choice is to thread the rings and get lowered.
+Please be aware of the power-lines if you throw your rope to rappel, threading the rings and getting lowered will eliminate any problems.

 5. Westside is Da Best M6 or 5.9, 10m (Alex Geary, Nina Lindstrom, 2012)

 Gear: 6 Bolts (sport)

 Start under the right hand side of the overhang and follow bolts up the right facing corner.
 Short but pumpy.